LinusChen/Fortress/performance_test.md

 |  star2            |      2.4      |
 |  star_ring        |      3.2      |

-Here star0 is a point source with zero offset;
-star1 is a point source with offset;
-star2 is star0 with a displacement.
-ring0 is UniformRing;
-ring1 is InclinedSBD of UniformRing. star_ring is the combination of star0 and ring1.
-The "new way" is to implement star0 with offset=None.
-Turns out that is much more efficient (eliminating the computing of phase shift, which is actually 0).

 Apparently, the time for ring0 computing is much longer than the time spent on the j0 or j1 computing.
 Where is the overhead?